SystemsApproach/aether-onramp/README.md

 All four combinations are supported (see the
 [AiaB Guide](https://docs.aetherproject.org/master/developer/aiab.html#)
 for more details), but for our purposes, we start with a 5G deployment running on a physical server.
-It will initially include an emulated RAN instead of a physical base station.
-This configuration is sufficient for learning about Aether, after which we add more complex configurations.
+This starting configuration includes an emulated RAN instead of a physical base station, which is sufficient for learning about Aether.
+Later stages will add more complex configurations.
 These include:

 * Enabling GitOps deployment tools.
 * Connecting a physical base station.
 * Enabling SR-IOV to optimize performance.
 * Scaling from a signal server to multiple servers.

+Note that if you don't have access to a physical server, running a VM on your laptop will work for the first stage, but you will be limited how far you can go in bringing up a live deployment.

-Eventually, bringing up multiple Aether clusters under the control of a centralized management platform will be in scope, but that is a long-term goal that we do not consider here.
+Also note that bringing up multiple Aether clusters under the control of a centralized management platform is not currently in scope, but it is a long-term goal that we will consider in the future.

 ## Stage 1: Bring Up Aether